ltw-webdev-javascript/curriculum/javascript-accessibility.md

   - content: |
       ## ARIA can help

-      ARIA, the accessibility standard is targeted at Javascript applications
+      ARIA, the accessibility standard is targeted at JavaScript applications

-      Adding ARIA roles & states to elements with Javascript helps accessibility tools understand the purpose
+      Adding ARIA roles & states to elements with JavaScript helps accessibility tools understand the purpose
     notes: |
       ### Helpful links